ctphoenix/Python-Course-Material/chapter5.md

 test_object("percentage",
             undefined_msg = "Did you define `percentage`?",
             incorrect_msg = "It looks like `percentage` wasn't defined correctly.") success_msg("Great work!
-Our accuracy is comparable to the library's function (100% vs 99.9%)!")
+Our accuracy is comparable to the library's function!")
 ```